mighty-gerbils/gerbil-persist/persist.md

     protected by those nested transactions.
   - Transactions and commits offer no direct and safe way to schedule follow-up code to be executed after some effects are persisted.
-Any client-side follow-up code after it commit is guaranteed to not be guaranteed to run, and multi-transaction “sagas” that run on such clients are intrinsically unreliable.
+Any client-side follow-up code after it is guaranteed to not be guaranteed to run, and multi-transaction “sagas” that run on such clients are intrinsically unreliable.
-  - Attempts to avoid sequences of many transactions by doing a lot of work in a single long transaction generate more data contention as the transaction gets longer, with less reliability, more latency for everyone.
+  - Attempts to avoid sequences of many transactions by doing a lot of work in a single long transaction generate more data contention as the transaction gets longer, with less reliability, and more latency for everyone.
     Attempts to divide these transactions in many “batches” require a lot of engineering efforts to regain some performance without addressing the fundamental problem.
 The entire speculative model wherein clients